 Construction in 1994 increased the original structure by 4,000 square feet to accommodate offices, community room, bookkeeping, and entrance.
 From the late 90ís to the decade of the 2000ís, the bank experienced steady growth.
 In the spring of 2012, Bob Adkisson was hired as CEO, president and director.
-Our current directors are: W. Lee Lackey (chairman), Bob Adkisson, R. P. Shackelford III, Benson Parris, David Jerrolds, Randy Rinks, and Bob Shutt.
+Our current directors are: W. Lee Lackey (chairman), Bob Adkisson, R. P. Shackelford III, Benson Parris, David Jerrolds, Randy Rinks, Bob Shutt and Clark Jones.

-Central has now grown to $169 million in assets and has 37 total employees at its main branch, 9 employees at the Branch in Adamsville Tennessee and 7 employees at our Pickwick/Counce Branch at Pickwick Dam, Tennessee.
+Central Bank currently has approximately $100 million in assets and a total of 40 employees.
 In 1967, Central Bank was formed with a basic ideaótreat your customer as your friend and watch the relationship grow.
-In 2014, that has proven to be the case.
+In 2016, that is still the case.